RedisLabs/redislabs-docs/content/modules/redisgears/jvm/quickstart.md

 ---
-Title: RedisGears JVM quick start tutorial
+Title: RedisGears JVM quick start
 linkTitle: Quick start
-description: A quick start tutorial to learn how to use RedisGears with Java.
+description: A quick start to learn how to use RedisGears with Java.
 weight: 10
 alwaysopen: false
 categories: ["Modules"]